Chay Bowes

-Chay Bowes is an Irish businessperson, journalist and internet personality.
-He was a co-founder of The Ditch website.
-His writing, primarily posted on Twitter, takes a pro-Russian and anti-West position.
+Chay Bowes (born 1971) is an Irish businessperson and internet personality, and a co-founder of The Ditch news and investigative website.
+Bowes works for Russian state media outlet RT, and has pro-Russian and anti-West positions.

 Career

 After completing school, Bowes joined the Irish Army medical corps in 1988.
 In 1993, he was a phlebotimist in St. James's Hospital and following this, he set up a mobile phlebotomy service.
 This company expanded its services to include other procedures, such as vaccinations, and provided services to the HSE.

 Around 2004, Bowes founded Tara Healthcare with Dr. Gerry McElvaney.
 This company was an early provider of home treatments for complex illness in Ireland and won valuable state contracts.
 The HSE was criticised for using Tara Healthcare for providing services that were already available in the public system at a lower cost.
 Tara Healthcare was subsequently acquired by Vhi Healthcare.
 Bowes went on to become head of the VHI homecare division before selling his stake and leaving in 2011.
 Bowes owned and ran several other business in the following number of years including an outdoor store chain, which also sold firearms.

 Around 2017, Bowes founded Community Hospital Ireland with Neil Pope.
 While promoting the business, he made contact with Maitiú Ó Tuathail, then president of the National Association of General Practitioners (NAGP).
 The project ran into what Bowes viewed as political opposition.
 While acting as chief executive of the NAGP, Bowes released information showing Leo Varadkar had provided a copy of a confidential document on GP contracts to Ó Tuathail, in a story which was broken by Village magazine in 2020.

 In 2020, right-wing media outlet Gript published an article linking Bowes to an anonymous Twitter account that had expressed views supportive of Vladimir Putin, urged Russia to slaughter Ukrainians and made homophobic comments.
 In 2021, Bowes initiated a lawsuit against Gript writers John McGuirk and Gary Kavanagh over the article.

 In April 2021, Bowes co-created the Irish political news website The Ditch, alongside journalists Eoghan McNeill and Roman Shortall and his personal friend, businessman Paddy Cosgrave.

 Bowes resigned his directorship at The Ditch in June 2022.
 He denied allegations that the Russian government was involved in the website.